dubravkaD/flask-app/README.md

 # Recipe Book

-Recipe Book is an application built with Python Flask, SQLite, jQuery, and Ajax.
+Recipe Book is an application built with Python Flask, SQLite, jQuery and Ajax.

 ## About the Project